zachb1807/SchottCipher/README.md

 # SchottCipher

-An encryption cipher created by Jack Schott, converted into a working library by me.
+An encryption cipher created by Jack Schott that I converted into a working Java library.

 ## Implementation